devnewton/jnuit/samples/basic-game/packages/generic/src/README.txt

 Jnuit basic game example is a free and open source 2D platform game.

-The game can be run by double clicking on the jnuit-basic-game-example-game-${project.version}.jar file or using one of the run_* script.
+The game can be run by double clicking on the jnuit-basic-game-example-game-${project.version}.jar file or using one of the run-* script.

 It will run in fullscreen
 by default, but this can be configured with the options menu or in the